 While the electric vehicle market is enjoying its much-anticipated tipping point, innovation around the buying process is still stunted by traditional finance models.
 As customers, we’ve enjoyed being able to research cars online, customising them with various paint colours, fancy trim, heated seats, sunroofs and self-parking, and we’ve been able to do this sort of thing for years.
 And many car brands shifted their market exposure to high-footfall environments such as shopping malls, where you could experience a similar level of excitement in a smaller, more technology-driven sales area.
 Customer demand for digital experiences to be more like retail and media is driving many industries, and car brands have clearly recognised this.
 What hasn’t been available as a mass market prospect is the digitalisation of the car buying process.
 That is, until now.

-Technology is fun, but it needs to be relevant to be a practical solution.
+Motor finance software is fun, but it needs to be relevant to be a practical solution.
 In our motor finance example, it needs to be useful in providing the transparency a customer needs, as well as a smoother and more compliant journey for the salesperson.
 As mentioned in a recent post, Tesla and Volvo offer great customer journeys in terms of being able to go from point A to point Z in the buying process, managing affordability expectations while remaining compliant to region-specific regulations.

 Volvo recently launched an impressive marketing campaign around its core strategic aims, including being fully electric by 2030 and switching to being completely online.
 The Volvo video presentationis definitely inspired by Apple’s lockdown presentations, but behind its artful and unusual approach, key messages are repeated.
 Volvo not only sees the future as electric, it sees the future of car buying as dealership-free, with insurance